At $3,685, Is Buying This 1999 Volvo V70 A Victory?

 The cabin is pretty solid as well, although what’s going on with the front seat upholstery under those covers is anybody’s guess.
 The crazing in the leather on the back bench is a clue, and Volvo leather from this era doesn’t have the best reputation, so don’t expect any pleasant surprises upon deeper investigation.
 The rest of the interior appears to be in perfectly serviceable shape, although the typical-for-the-era de-lamination of the vinyl on the door cards should be noted.

-See also The Importance of Off-Road Vehicle Insurance in California
+See also The Benefits of Umbrella Insurance

 Image for article titled At $3,685, Is Buying This 1999 Volvo V70 A Victory?